Don't look down; just follow your instincts

 After I calmed down a bit, I called the CEO of this other marketing agency, and let him know of my ridiculous mistake, apologizing profusely.

-If I went out there, the conversation about shutting down Orange Pegs becomes serious, and that would have been the real mistake.
+If I had gone out there, the conversation about shutting down Orange Pegs become serious, and that would have been the real mistake.

 CONCLUSION: